MoodieW/Moodiew.github.io/_posts/2018-08-19-MatrixConstraint.md

 Through my internet searches I came across a <a href="https://bindpose.com/maya-matrix-nodes-blending-matrices/" class="btn btn--primary">method</a>
 that is more cost effective than maya's built in constraint system.
 This method uses some of maya's matrix utility nodes to create a constraint system.
-I decided to make a tool that automates this method and mirrors maya's built in constraint tool for easy use.
+Why would we want to use this method? according to Vasil's testing for every 26 matrix constraints that replaced Maya's constraints he won a frame of performance back.
+While the results may be different depending on the system It's safe to say that we want rigs to evaluate faster.
+What the problem?
+Well the setup for this method is a little cumbersome.
+So I decided to make a tool that automates this method and mirrors maya's built in constraint tool for easy use.
 {: .text-justify}